esphome/esphome-docs/components/climate/bang_bang.rst

     A number of people have asked about the behavior of the bang-bang controller.
 In version 1.15, a :doc:`thermostat <thermostat>` component was added which behaves more like a common thermostat; it is essentially two bang-bang controllers in one.
-Please see the :ref:`Bang-bang vs. Thermostat` section below if you are not sure which is appropriate for your application.
+Please see the `Bang-bang vs. Thermostat`_ section below if you are not sure which is appropriate for your application.

 The bang-bang controller's principle of operation is quite simple.
 First, you specify an observable